LucasDelfino92/morrowindsharp/modlist.md

     - Hide/disable **correctUV Ore Replacer_fixed.esp**
     - From **correctUV Diverse Ore Veins**, hide/disable **correctUV Ore Replacer 1.0.esp**
 - [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
 They will still greet you, though, you just have to be a bit closer.
-- [**Higher Faction Requirements**](https://www.nexusmods.com/morrowind/mods/45732) by King Feraligatr: makes factions have higher requirements for advancing.
-  - Hide/disable **higher faction requirements - Morrowind Only.esp**.
 - [**Hortator and Nerevarine Titles**](https://www.mediafire.com/file/z5bcybwpas506iw/Hortator_and_Nerevarine_Titles_v1.0.zip/file) by Gavrilo93: adds the "Hortator" and "Nerevarine" factions to your character sheet, once all Great Houses named you as such and you have touched the Moon and Star, respectively.
 As "Hortator" you will also gain disposition bonuses and penalties.
-- [**Hortator Nerevarine Fix**](https://www.nexusmods.com/morrowind/mods/43097) by hollaajith: let's you complete the main quest normally even if your level and reputation are high, stopping the "concerned people" from forcing you to meet the archanon.
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros: adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Illegal Summoning**](https://www.nexusmods.com/morrowind/mods/47105?) by OperatorJack: performing a summoning spell in a town or city is now illegal, as it was originally intended to be.
 Applies to the player, NPCs, and creatures.
 - [**Immersive Mining**](https://www.nexusmods.com/morrowind/mods/46041) by Merlord: you will need to equip a pick axe and strike ore veins to mine ore.
-- [**Imperial Silver Armor**](https://www.nexusmods.com/morrowind/mods/47751/) by Endoran: completes both sets of Imperial silver armour: the regular silver and the Duke's guard silver armour.
-It puts it in logical and lore friendly locations.
-You can find the regular silver armour on the guards in Ebonheart, and sold by Sirollus Saccus in the Hawkmoth Legion garrison.
-The silver cuirass has also been updated to be a recognized legion uniform.
-The Duke's silver armour is found on all of the Duke's guards and members of the Order of Ebonheart including the Knight of the Imperial Dragon.
-It is given to the player as a reward from Varus Vantinius after returning the Lord's Mail and becoming part of the Order of Ebonheart.
-  - Also install the **Alternate Silver Helmet** optional file.
 - [**Improved Cliff Racer AI**](https://www.nexusmods.com/morrowind/mods/44712) by R-Zero: makes Cliff Racers' aggressiveness depend on how badly Player is wounded.
 Diseased Cliff Racers now have smaller aggression radius, but are less likely to flee than normal ones.
 Blighted Cliff Racers now have larger aggression radius and will never flee.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.